Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 **[Boss Fight - Mega Oogie, part 1]**

-Fore more information about the boss, refer to both <code>You're King of Nothing!</code> and <code>A Filthy Finale</code>.

 It's faster to make him fall by hitting his feet and wack his head in Easy Mode.
 Use a Blue Soul and hit his head with Soul Spins for massive damage.
+Repeat this until defeated.

 **[Boss Fight - Mega Oogie, part 2]**

-Nothing much to say for the dance part, but remember that you'll take damage if you miss notes during the dance, and you wouldn't want to die right at the end!
+This dance will actually damage you if you miss notes so be aware of that if you have a low amount of maximum health.

+Other than this, nothing much to say here.

 </details>